andrew/ultimate-awesome/README.md

 - [bitcoin-history](https://github.com/bitcoinfo/bitcoin-history) - Internet History, Digital Cryptography, Cypherpunks, Money \ Economics.
 All the history is related to Bitcoin.
 - [awesome-earth-system-ml](https://github.com/blutjens/awesome-earth-system-ml) - 🌎 A curated list of Earth system datasets for the machine learning and weather, climate, ice, ocean, etc. community.
 - [awesome-clever-cloud](https://github.com/CleverCloud/awesome-clever-cloud) - Curated list of awesome Clever Cloud resources.
+- [awesome-roblox-ts](https://github.com/coyenn/awesome-roblox-ts) - A list of all packages for roblox-ts.
 - [awesome-world-model-games](https://github.com/dweam-team/awesome-world-model-games) - List of world model games and where to find them!.
 - [awesome-system-calls](https://github.com/edigaryev/awesome-system-calls) - A categorized list of system calls used by popular Unix-like operating systems.
 - [awesome-approximate-dnn](https://github.com/e-dupuis/awesome-approximate-dnn) - Curated content for DNN approximation, acceleration . with a focus on hardware accelerator and deployment.
 - [awesome-scientific-image-analysis](https://github.com/epfl-center-for-imaging/awesome-scientific-image-analysis) - A curated list of scientific image analysis resources and software tools.
 - [awesome-turing-tumble](https://github.com/fadado/awesome-turing-tumble) - A curated list of awesome Turing Tumble resources.
+- [awesome-automotive-radar-slam](https://github.com/fengzealtos/awesome-automotive-radar-slam) - A curated list of automotive radar slam and odometry papers.
 - [awesome-appscript](https://github.com/Flozad/awesome-appscript) - A collection of awesome Apps Script Functions, resources and shiny things.
 - [awesome-frontend-learning-resource](https://github.com/Jacky-Summer/awesome-frontend-learning-resource) - 📒 收集整理前端优质文章、学习工具与网站、优质信息源推荐，持续更新.
 - [awesome-copilot-for-testers](https://github.com/jaktestowac/awesome-copilot-for-testers) - 👨‍💻 Instructions, prompts, and chat modes to help You with test automation for GitHub Copilot 🤖.